aschuerch/Microbial-Genomics-2018/_episodes/11-annotation.md

 > {: .solution}
 {: .challenge}

-Repeat the same exercise with the key word 'bases' to see how big the genomes are and fill into the [table](https://docs.google.com/spreadsheets/d/1xjiliy_USyMwiyzEgWhpn8_109F7Z3jPM_f7Jp-lOb8/edit?usp=sharing) under the head 'Genome size'
+Repeat the same exercise with the key word 'bases' to see how large the sum of all contigs is (and by approximation the genome) and fill into the [table](https://docs.google.com/spreadsheets/d/1xjiliy_USyMwiyzEgWhpn8_109F7Z3jPM_f7Jp-lOb8/edit?usp=sharing) under the head 'Genome size'

 {% include links.md %}